canonical/k8s-snap/docs/src/snap/howto/cis-hardening.md

 **Remediation:**

-Edit the API server configuration file /var/snap/k8s/common/args/kube-apiserver on the control plane node and set the --enable-admission- plugins parameter to include
+Edit the API server configuration file /var/snap/k8s/common/args/kube-apiserver on the control plane node and set the --enable-admission-plugins parameter to include AlwaysPullImages.
-AlwaysPullImages.

 `--enable-admission-plugins=...,AlwaysPullImages,...`